-The iPhone 9 looks set to launch in the near future, finally bringing a new cheap iPhone that many have been waiting for since the iPhone SE was unveiled back in 2016.
+The iPhone 9 may be set to beat the iPhone 12 to the title of the next handset you can buy from Apple.
+It may even be called the iPhone SE, and it looks set to launch in the near future finally bringing a new cheap iPhone to those that have been waiting for one since the iPhone SE was unveiled back in 2016.

-However, where the previous budget model from Apple was designed for those that love a smaller phone, the new iPhone 9 (or maybe iPhone SE 2) looks set to be larger, aping the design first used on the iPhone 6.
-There may even be an iPhone 9 Plus.
+However, where the previous budget model from Apple was designed for those that love a smaller phone, the new iPhone 9 (or maybe iPhone SE 2020) looks set to be larger, aping the design first used on the iPhone 6.
+There may even be an iPhone 9 Plus or iPhone SE Plus.

 While the cheaper iPhone 9 is likely to be popular in most countries, Apple will likely be bringing this out to also service more emerging markets, where cheaper phones sell well.
 These territories might have been able to buy the older iPhone 8, but offering a 'new' iPhone to them will have significant marketing power.

 We're still waiting on more information regarding the iPhone 9, but we've heard rumors start to appear with greater frequency, so it looks pretty likely we'll see the cheap iPhone launch in the next month or two (as long as Apple can actually make the phones).

 Latest story: The latest leaks suggest the iPhone 9 will actually be called the iPhone SE (2020) and we may see it sooner rather than later.
 One rumor even said April 3, but that date has now been and gone.

 - What is it?
 A new, cheaper iPhone model